tromer/signal_processing/README.rst

    * not tested
    * rename

-5. tag a commit as release 0.1
+#. tag a commit as release 0.1
+#. improve use of exceptions. design the package exceptions, and use pint exceptions for units errors